Welcome to the 23rd

 many members of the Chinatown community.

-The program began with
+The program began with welcoming

-welcoming remarks from Honarable Richard Chin,
+remarks from Honarable Richard Chin, followed by

-Asian American Civic Association) and the Honorable
+Civic Association) and the Honorable Fernande R.V.

-Court), and Lynda Connolly (Paul's boss).
-Governor
+Lynda Connolly (Paul's boss).
+Governor Deval L.

-ceremony concluded with very touching remarks from
+concluded with very touching remarks from Paul,

-The celebration
+The celebration continued with a

-Congratulations to
+Congratulations to judge Paul

-to have him as part of our "Yee" family.
+him as part of our "Yee" family.

 Paula Yee, Boston